symfony/symfony-docs/components/process.rst

     echo $process->getOutput();

-The :method:`Symfony\\Component\\Process\\InputStream::write` method accepts scalars, stream resources or ``Traversable`` objects as argument.
+The :method:`Symfony\\Component\\Process\\InputStream::write` method accepts scalars, stream resources or ``Traversable`` objects as arguments.
 As shown in the above example, you need to explicitly call the :method:`Symfony\\Component\\Process\\InputStream::close` method when you are done writing to the standard input of the subprocess.